-The decrease during the three months ended March 31, 2013 was primarily due to lower total revenue recognized from our GPCR program funding agreements with Vulcan and LSDF.
+The decrease in revenue during the three and six months ended June 30, 2013 was primarily due to lower total revenue recognized from our GPCR program funding agreements with Vulcan and LSDF, as well as lower revenue recognized from our NIH grants due to completion of the preclinical research funded by these grants.
 We recognized the remaining revenue in connection with the Vulcan and LSDF agreements during the first quarters of 2013 and 2012, respectively.
-No further revenue remains to be recognized under these agreements as of March 31, 2013.
+No further revenue remains to be recognized under these agreements as of June 30, 2013.